umass-theory/umass-theory.github.io/theory-day.md

 #### Travel, Parking, and Lodging

-Parking passes will be provided to all registered participants.
-Details TBD.
+Parking passes will be provided to all registered participants that intend to drive to the event.
+Please indicate on the registration form if you will need a pass.

+Other transportation options include:
+* Peter Pan or Greyhound buslines, both of which have stops on campus
+* Amtrak, which has a station in Northampton, approximately a 15 minute drive from campus.
+* See [this page](https://www.umass.edu/transportation/regional-transportation) for more details.

 More to be added.